Extended Euclidean algorithm

-This site already has The greatest common divisor of two integers, which uses Euclidean algorithm.
-As it turns out (for me), there exists Extended Euclidean algorithm.
-This algorithm computes, besides the greatest common divisor of integers a and b, the coefficients of Bézout's identity, that is integers x and y such that
+This site already has The greatest common divisor of two integers, which uses the Euclidean algorithm.
+As it turns out (for me), there exists an Extended Euclidean algorithm.
+This algorithm computes, besides the greatest common divisor of integers a and b, the coefficients of Bézout's identity, that is, integers x and y such that

-So it allows to compute the quotients of a and b by their greatest common divisor.
+So it allows computing the quotients of a and b by their greatest common divisor.

-Extended algorithm uses recursion, and computes coefficients on its backtrack.
+The extended algorithm uses recursion and computes coefficients on its backtrack.
 The formulas for calculations can be obtained from the following considerations:

 Let us know coefficients for pair , such as:

 and we need to calculate coefficients for pair , such as: